 To test the output, click on TEST on the top blue toolbar.
 This will build the app and run it in a test environment.
 After a short while, you should see the debugger node appear on a sidebar on the right hand side.
 Click on it and it will open a new tab with the debugger output.
 If you go back to the SDK screen and double click on the sensingkit node, you’ll see that there are a variety of sensors that you can choose.
 Select a different sensor, then click on TEST, and you should see data with a different format from before.

 Let’s modify your flow again.
 Delete the connection between sensingkit and the debuger.
 Now drag in the chartify node and the app node.
-Connect the sensingkit to the chartify node to the app node.
-The app node simply displays information on the screen - in this case it will display whatever comes out of the charifty node.
+Connect the sensingkit to the chartify node, then connect the chartify node to the app node.
+The app node simply displays information on the screen - in this case it will display whatever comes out of the charfity node.
 Double click the sensingkit and select the light source.
 Now double click the chartify node.
 You’ll see a bunch of options.
 For “type” click on gauge.
 In the “chart sources” section at the bottom, we want to plot the value of the light source.
 Select VALUE under the xvalues heading.
 Click on OK, and you are all done.

 Click test again, wait a while for your app to build and you should now see that there is an app node in the right hand side sidebar.
 Note that the tab running the old test will no longer show data; each time you create a new test, a new tab will display the output from your new app.
 Click on the new tab and this time it should display a gauge, with a circle that moves in response to the change in data.